El Poble Espanyol

 Inside Poble Espanyol, there is also the Fiesta space a multimedia facility which allows visitors to discover the soul of a culture through its popular festivals, some of which have been recognised by UNESCO on the Representative List of the Intangible Cultural Heritage of Humanity: the festival of San Fermin, La Patum, the Castells (human towers), the Tomatina festival, the Holy Week and others.

-The village is also a unique place to shop, open 365 days a year.
+The village is also a unique place to shop.
 There are more than 20 crafts workshops that open every day so you can see the craftspeople working on unique pieces of pottery, glass, leather and jewellery.

 The Museu Fran Daurel is another main attraction at the Poble Espanyol.
 It showcases some 300 works by major contemporary artists, including Picasso, Dalí and Miró.
 Admission to the museum is included with the ticket to the Poble Espanyol.
 You will also find Guinovart area, a vast and luminous space with a huge sculpture of Josep Guinovart.
 Moreover, there is the sculpture garden where 36 sculptures transform the garden of Poble Espanyol into an evocative space where art and nature embrace each other.
 At the end of the garden is a viewpoint with a marvellous view of Barcelona.

 Last, and by no means least, there's a wide choice of bars and restaurants that reveal the variety and wealth of Spanish gastronomy.
 And if the weather's fine, why not sit out on one of the pleasant café terraces?